 - Any thick premium cut of beef (I prefer porterhouse)

 The cooking time for this step will vary based on the thickness of the steak.
 A ¾” thick steak will normally take about 20 to 30 minutes.
 If your steak is thicker, check it every 10 minutes or so.
-It should still have a red appearance but should be just starting to turn grey.
+It should still have a red appearance, but should be just starting to turn gray.
 It should also be developing a thin dry layer on the outside.

 Your steak is ready to eat the moment you take it off the heat.
 There is no need to rest it again, and there should be no need for additional seasoning.

 There is nothing quite as comforting as steaming cornbread slathered in butter.
 I have warm memories of the cornbread my grandmother cooked with almost every supper we ate.
 Most people think of using a cast iron skillet for meat or vegetables, but not for baking.
 Still, to this day, many people bake with their cast iron.